 - ¼ cup honey

 - 1 medium orange, zested + 2 tablespoon juice

 - Check your dates for pits.
 It takes no time to pit dates but it’s easy to forget.
 I usually buy pitted ones for ease.

 - Use plump dates.
 If your dates are starting to dry out, the crust will not come together easily.
 It won’t stick together.
 If this happens, add a splash of water to help the crust hold.

 - Use room temperature cream cheese.
 No matter if you’re using regular or non-dairy, this recipe will not work with cold cream cheese.

-*Disclosure: This is a sponsored post that is part of an ongoing partnership with the Fresh Preserving Division of Newell Brands.
-They have provided jars, equipment, and monetary compensation.
+*Disclosure: This was originally a sponsored post that was part of an ongoing partnership with the Fresh Preserving Division of Newell Brands.
+They provided jars, equipment, and monetary compensation.
 All thoughts and opinions expressed remain my own.